PlayStation Architecture

 Image

 A Macintosh Quadra 700 next to a PowerPC upgrade card.
-As it happened to many adopters of the Motorola 68k, the 90s dictated a necessary move to RISC-based CPUs (PowerPC in the case of Apple).
+Like many adopters of the Motorola 68k, the 90s dictated a necessary shift towards RISC-based CPUs (i.e. PowerPC, in the case of Apple).

-The early nineties were marked by a change in the fates of many popular CPUs.
-The once-leading 8-bit CPUs, such as the Z80 and 6502, were already out of spotlight and Motorola’s famous 68000, along with other 16-bit designs that enjoyed success in the late 80s, had become candidates for replacement.
-Even at this time in the PC world, Tanenbaum, in his celebrated debate with Torvalds, gave Intel’s x86 architecture only five more years until its demise from the home market.
+The early nineties were marked by a turning point in the fortunes of many popular CPUs.
+The once-leading 8-bit processors, such as the Z80 and 6502, had already faded from the spotlight, and Motorola’s famous 68000, along with other 16-bit designs that enjoyed success in the late 80s, were now candidates for replacement.
+Even in the PC field at the time, Andrew S. Tanenbaum, in his celebrated debate with Linus Torvalds, predicted that Intel’s x86 architecture had only five more years left until its demise from the home market.

-At first, it may look as if technological development had hit a wall at this point.
-But in reality, there was a new wave of relatively unknown CPUs making their way into mainstream devices.
-Many of these designs had originated in academia, and so existed to prove particular sets of design ideas.
-Examples of novel CPUs of that era included:
+At first glance, it may look as though technological development had hit a wall.
+In reality, however, a new wave of relatively unknown CPUs was beginning to find its way into mainstream devices.
+Many of these designs originated in academia, and so intended to prove particular sets of design principles.
+Novel examples from that era include:

-All of these processors had something in common: They followed the Reduced Instruction Set Computer (RISC) discipline, which radically shifted how these chips had to be designed and programmed.
-One rule of RISC CPUs dictated that a single instruction can’t mix memory with register operations, allowing hardware designers to simplify the circuitry that executes instructions
+All of these processors had one thing in common: they adhered to the Reduced Instruction Set Computer (RISC) discipline, which radically shifted how such chips were designed and programmed.
+One rule of the RISC architecture dictated that a single instruction could not mix memory access with register operations.
+This allowed hardware designers to simplify the circuitry responsible for executing instructions

 and then enhance it with parallelism techniques.